umbraco/UmbracoDocs/umbraco-cloud/product-upgrades/minor-upgrades.md

 The upgrade process left off when it was needing three more steps.
 These three steps now need to be done manually.

 1. Complete the installer
-    * To complete the installer, you should visit the site on its URL. it will be like `https://dev-mysite.euwest01.umbraco.io`.
+    * To complete the installer, you should visit the site: `https://dev-YOURSITEALIAS.euwest01.umbraco.io`.
 This will show you the installer screen, where you should insert your backoffice credentials and follow the process.
 It will run through a few steps, and later Umbraco will be updated to the latest version.
 2. Export the metadata files.
     * The second thing you need to do is to regenerate the metadata files used for transferring items like document types, data types, and media types.
 This is done by accessing the Power tools (Kudu) on the project, opening the cmd prompt, and browsing to the wwwroot/data folder.
 Once there, you need to enter `echo > deploy-export`.
 This will generate the required files for the upgraded site to work with Umbraco Deploy.
 3. The last thing to do is to go to the `/site/locks` folder (still through Kudu) and rename the file called `upgrading` to `upgraded-minor` - rename the file by typing `ren upgrading upgraded-minor`.
 This will indicate to Umbraco Cloud, that the development environment is now ready to deploy all its changes to the next environment.